Tongue twister: Fortis and lenis

 It is common for more difficult sounds to be replaced with strong consonants in tongue twisters.
 This is partially determinant of which sounds are most likely to transform to other sounds with linguistic confusion.

 Other languages

 Tongue twisters exist in many languages, such as trabalenguas, and Zungenbrecher.

 The complexity of tongue twisters varies from language to language.
 For example, in Luganda vowels differ by length so tongue twisters exploit vowel length: "Akawala akaawa Kaawa kaawa akaawa ka wa?".
 Translation: "The girl who gave Kaawa bitter coffee, where is she from?"

+A famous Polish tongue twister is W Szczebrzeszynie chrząszcz brzmi w trzcinie (translation: In Szczebrzeszyn a beetle buzzes in the reeds).
+The beetle from it is depicted in two monuments.

 Shibboleths

 Shibboleths, that is, phrases in a language that are difficult for someone who is not a native speaker of that language to say might be regarded as a type of tongue-twist.
 An example is Georgian baq'aq'i ts'q'alshi q'iq'inebs ("a frog croaks in the water"), in which q is a uvular ejective.
 Another example, the Czech and Slovak strč prst skrz krk ("stick a finger through the throat") is difficult for a non-native speaker due to the absence of vowels, although syllabic r is a common sound in Czech, Slovak and some other Slavic languages.